Hog-CERN/Hog/docs/01-Getting-Started/03-convert-project.md

 ### Proprietary files

-External proprietary files can be included using the .ext list file. .ext list files must use an absoute path.
-To use the firmware CI this path must be accessible to the machine performing the git CI, e.g. can be on a protected afs folder.
-This file has to be used ONLY in the exceptional case of files that cannot be published because of copyright.
-This file has a special syntax since md5 hash of each file must bne added after the file name, separated by one or more spaces.
+External proprietary files can be included using the .ext list file. .ext list files must use an absolute path.
+To use the firmware Continuous Integration this path must be accessible to the machine performing the git CI, e.g. can be on a protected afs folder.
+This file has to be used **ONLY** in the exceptional case of files that can not be published because of copyright.
+This file has a special syntax since md5 hash of each file must be added after the file name, separated by one or more spaces.
 The md5 hash can be obtained by running the following command:

 ```bash
   md5sum <filename>